 Pulmonary hyperinflammation is a major contributor to disease progression and poor outcomes

-Evidence from COVID- 19 patients has identified hyperinflammation as a major contributor to disease progression and outcomes, and reduction of hyperinflammatory mediators such as TNF via TAK1 inhibition may provide a novel therapeutic axis for the treatment of severe COVID-19 patients.
+Evidence from COVID- 19 and influenza patients has identified hyperinflammation as a major contributor to disease progression and outcomes, and reduction of hyperinflammatory mediators such as TNF via TAK1 inhibition may provide a novel therapeutic axis for the treatment of patients suffering from viral-induced ARDS.

 How our technology can be applied

 Targeting pulmonary hyperinflammation that underlies viral-induced ARDS

 Our preclinical work has identified TGFβ-activated kinase 1 (TAK1) as a key element within the signaling pathway which drives viral-induced cytokine storm leading to ARDS.
 TAK1 inhibition with our first-in-class orally bioavailable TAK1 inhibitor EYD-001 has been shown to potently reduce TNF signaling at target sites of disease, as well as inhibit the trafficking of nucleated immune cells into the lungs, in vivo.